-Student clubs such as Student Council, ESports, and Homework Club can facilitate leadership development and allow students to express a shared interest or passion.
-Students meet in their club advisor's room to serve, share, and learn from each other.
+Student clubs can facilitate leadership development and allow students to express a shared interest or passion.
+At FCS, students are encouraged to start and join clubs, which meet in their club advisor's room to serve, share, and learn from each other.
+Along with Student Council, Digital Music, Yo-Yo, and Compassionate Cards are some of the clubs students have organized this year.